 Better technology for faster test results

-As of 2011, five state-of-the-art HP data centers connect with four existing laboratories, providing a platform to speed the transmission of data.
-Samples are now assigned a barcode, tested, and then recorded in a database.
-Instead of postal mail, results are sent by text message to SMS-enabled HP printers in rural clinics.
+Blood samples are assigned a barcode, tested, and then recorded in a database.
+Instead of being sent by postal mail, results are routed by text message to SMS-enabled HP printers in rural clinics.